 Other sustainable features of the design include on-site energy generation and an aggressive construction waste management plan that allows diversion of more than 75% of construction waste from landfills.

-The contract for the project's construction management has been awarded to HSC Builders & Construction Managers.
-Precis Engineering has been appointed to provide mechanical, electrical, plumbing (MEP), process engineering and commissioning services for the project.
+The construction management contract was awarded to HSC Builders & Construction Managers.
+Precis Engineering was appointed to provide mechanical, electrical, plumbing (MEP), process engineering and commissioning services for the project.
 The company used Autodesk Revit MEP software to develop the engineering design.

-The software is a new Building Information Modelling (BIM) tool with advanced 3D coordination features.
-It offers project visualisation in real time at every phase of the design process, enabling the company to streamline its design and decision making process.
+The software is a new building information modelling (BIM) tool with advanced 3D coordination features.
+It offers project visualisation in real-time at every phase of the design process, enabling the company to streamline its design and decision making process.
 A 3D animated video was also provided to demonstrate the look and functioning of the finished facility and its systems.

 The contract for the project’s architectural services was awarded to Exton based Arcus Design Group Architects.
 MacIntosh Engineering was chosen to provide structural engineering services while Re:Vision Architecture was appointed as the LEED consultant.
-Other contractors involved are Chester Valley Engineers for civil engineering and site survey, and CVE to assist in the LEED Certification.
+Other contractors involved were Chester Valley Engineers for civil engineering and site survey, and CVE to assist in the LEED Certification.